danwulff/Tiny-Library-Tracker/README.md

 ## Description

-_This is an android studio project, still in development.
+This is an android studio project, still in development.
 The goal of this project is to provide an app for users to lookup and track 'Tiny Libraries' (search with google to find some examples) within neighborhoods.
-The goal is to provide google map locations, user registration of libraries and user photo uploads to provide up to date information about the status of said libraries._
+The goal is to provide google map locations, user registration of libraries and user photo uploads to provide up to date information about the status of said libraries.

 ## Setup/Installation Requirements

-* _in a terminal navigate to a directory you'd like to place the project folder and type $ git clone https://github.com/danwulff/Tiny-Library-Tracker_
+* _In a terminal navigate to a directory you'd like to place the project folder and type $ git clone https://github.com/danwulff/Tiny-Library-Tracker_
 * _Then start Android Studio_
 * _Select 'Open an existing Android Studio project'_
 * _Browse to the directory you cloned the project from_